Address

-It is common to wonder how one might bring value to their supply chain management career.
+It is common to wonder how one might bring value to their MBA in Supply Chain Management career path.

 In a highly competitive corporate climate, supply chain management has evolved from just another business function to the point of differentiation.